Encapsule-Annex/jsgraph/README.md

 - Core algorithms leverage the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) for easy use and extension.
 - Core breadth and depth-first traversal algorithms now support termination allowing for derived code to operate efficiently on large in-memory structures.
 - Request/response object style API with helpful diagnostic error messages.
 Implementation does not throw or use exceptions.
-- jsgraph is tested.
-Continuously.
-With [automated tests](https://travis-ci.org/Encapsule/jsgraph).
+- jsgraph is tested continuously with [automated tests](https://travis-ci.org/Encapsule/jsgraph).

 ## Release